NicolasPetiot/md_manager/README.md

     # TODO: add data processing here
 ```

 **N.B.**: The `PDB.__next__()` method uses the "ENDMDL" record name to return the atoms in the DataFrame.
 If none of the lines starts with "ENDMDL", the DataFrame will contains all atoms in the input file.
-For files that contains a single frame, the `pdb2df` method is a much more suiable way to read pdb files.
+For files that contains a single frame, the `pdb2df` function is a much more suiable way to read pdb files.

 ```python
 import md_manager as md